 \section{The System Model}

-In this section, we will introduce the rack-aware MSR codes under partially cooperative repair model where the objective is to derive a new lower bound of repair bandwidth, and explicitly construct two classes of rack-aware MSPCR codes with small sub-packetization.
+In this section, we will introduce rack-aware MSR codes under the partially cooperative repair model where the objective is to derive a new lower bound on the repair bandwidth, and explicitly construct two classes of rack-aware MSPCR codes.